 - In Season Three the Legends hunt down the Totems of Zambezi, with each possessing an elemental powers, acquiring the totems for: Air, Fire, Earth, and Water, along with Animal spirit and Death.

 - The Engineer: Jax was primarily the ship's mechanic from Season 1-3, though after he departed Zari picks up this role.

 - Faction Motto: "We screw up things for the better."

 - Failure Hero: Their primary successes in stopping or delaying Savage's rise to power are in preventing their own mistakes from speeding up or otherwise altering the Bad Future for the worse.
 This is because the Time Masters' Council are manipulating everything to make sure Savage succeeds.
 After they figure this out, they start doing much better.

 - Fights Like a Normal: Most members, even those who have powers, often choose to engage in more traditional combat involving melee or guns, as required to be more discreet in historical moments.

 - Fire-Forged Friends: The Legends really don't get along at first, but grow to become True Companions after the Vandal Savage crisis and eventually even consider each other family.
 Lampshaded by Sara to Wally saying they're the "all-stars of bad first impressions."

 - Guys Smash, Girls Shoot: Inverted.
-The guys sans Carter/Scythian, Nate, and Wally (all whom play the "smash" part straight) are the ones equipped with long-ranged weapons (or power in Stein's and Jax's case as Firestorm), while the girls are mainly equipped for melee combat (aside from Zari).
+The guys sans Carter/Scythian, Nate, and Wally (all whom play the "smash" part straight) are the ones equipped with long-ranged weapons or powers, while the girls are mainly equipped for melee combat (aside from Zari).

 - Iconic Sequel Characters: All of them except Saranote were introduced starting at least during the Arrowverse's third year.